Cyprus – 7,000 years of history

 The location of Cyprus made the island the perfect meeting place for people, goods and ideas from ancient Egypt, the Levant, Mesopotamia, Anatolia and Greece.

 The boldly designed exhibition found in the classical room of the museum is the joint creation of Mattias Lind and Kristofer Jonsson of White Arkitekter (Architects) in Gothenburg.
-In the centre of the exhibition is the sacred cult site of Ajia Irini.
+In the centre of the exhibition is the sacred cult site of Ayia Irini.
 Visitors to the exhibition enter a large display case where they are met by close to 1,000 terracotta figures arranged in a semicircle around a sacred stone.
 The arrangement of the votive figures aims to recreate the way in which they were found by the Swedish archaeologists.

-The Ajia Irini exhibition is surrounded by thematically arranged display cases of artefacts from the rich ancient times of Cyprus.
+The Ayia Irini exhibition is surrounded by thematically arranged display cases of artefacts from the rich ancient times of Cyprus.
 It tells of the inhabitancy of Cyprus in Stone Age and the importance of the island's copper deposits for its development in Bronze Age.

 The important role that religion played in the daily lives of the ancient people is a recurring theme throughout the exhibition.